GaZaTu/x11-emoji-picker/README.md

 *Disclaimer: Donk code ahead FDM*

+## Wayland ⚠

+If you're looking for an emoji picker for Wayland you may consider using [im-emoji-picker](https://github.com/GaZaTu/im-emoji-picker).

 ## Motivation 🤔

 I switched from Windows 10 to Linux at work and missed filling my emails with emojis. ~~(the KDE version we use doesn't have the builtin emoji picker yet)~~ (turns out that the KDE emoji picker only copies emojis to clipboard anyway so yea fuck that)